AIRTucha/amonad/README.md

 ## API

-The API contains a ap to certain degree shared API and ones specific for *Maybe* and *Result*.
+The API contains an up to a certain degree shared API and ones specific for *Maybe* and *Result*.

 ### Commune

 #### Monad.prototype.bind()

-Accordingly apply the handlers, produces a new Monadic as container for the output of called function
+Accordingly, applying the handlers produces a new Monadic as a container for the output of called function

 Signature for *Maybe* is: